aarongustafson/pwa-widgets/README.md

 </figure>

 1. An "install" event is received by the Service Worker.
 This could originate from the Widget Host or directly from the User Agent.
-2. The Service Worker captures the Widget definition from the `widget` property and makes a `Request` for its `data` endpoint.
+2. The Service Worker
+    a. captures the Widget `tag` from the `widget` property,
+    b. looks up the Widget via `widgets.matchAll()`, and
+    c. makes a `Request` for its `data` endpoint.
-3. The Service Worker then combines the `Response` with the Widget definition and passes that along to the Widget Host via the `showWidget()` method, using the `tag` as the first argument and an object containing the `widget` and the Response `data` as the second argument.
+3. The Service Worker then combines the `Response` with the Widget definition and passes that along to the Widget Host via the `show()` method, using the `tag` as the first argument and an object containing the `widget` and the Response `data` as the second argument.
+4. Internally, the `host` value gets pushed into the `hosts` value of the corresponding `WidgetDefinition`.

 Uninstall is similar: